 With a unique combination of functionality and portability, the NEMO Helio Pressure Shower is a surprisingly versatile camping shower that's great for so much more than just camping.
 The foot pump delivers good pressure so you can keep using both hands for whatever you're cleaning.
 With a narrow showerhead, the 2.9-gallon capacity lasts a surprisingly long time.
 Its nozzle is not unlike a kitchen sink sprayer, helping the Helio easily clean all kinds of things, from dogs to dishes.
 Its long, low shape with four small feet keeps it stable and helps it heat up quite quickly in the sun.
 Packing down to a fraction of its assembled size and constructed of lightweight yet durable materials, the Helio is also highly portable.

-Upon testing, we found this latest iteration has fixed many of the nitpicky complaints we had with previous versions.
-The opening is still narrow but now located in a slot that works like a funnel.
-Filling and sealing the cap takes some getting used to, but it quickly becomes easy after a few practices.
+Upon testing, we found that this latest iteration has fixed many of the nitpicky complaints we had with previous versions.
+The opening is far easier to fill, and gives us much better access—almost like filling up a water bottle.
 The sprayer nozzle is narrower than many more traditional-shaped showerheads yet provides a soft, steady stream that's comfortable and easy to use.
-Even so, if you would like a wider shower nozzle, the Ivation Portable offers good coverage at a low price.
+Even so, if you would like a wider shower nozzle, the Spopal offers good coverage at a lower price.
 However, for it to work, you will need to purchase some items separately.
-Between its packability and versatility, we have a hard time coming up with a scenario where the NEMO Helio Pressure Showerisn't useful.
+Between its packability and versatility, we have a hard time coming up with a scenario where the NEMO Helio Pressure Shower isn't useful.

 Heating Method: Manual | Capacity: Variable (requires a bucket)